shahriar-hasan-mickey/kernel_programming/README.md

 KERNEL MODULE CREATOIN
 # kernel_programming
 *********
-NOTE : JUST COPY THE .c and the Makefile for compilation purpose the file "some_trouble_shooting_commands" is for some extra documenations and resources
+NOTE : JUST COPY THE hello_world_kernel.c and the Makefile for compilation purpose the file "some_trouble_shooting_commands" is for some extra documenations and resources
 *********